Conor McGregor Announces Retirement From MMA

 — Asim (@AsimK_2000) March 25, 2019

 McGregor was handed a six-month suspension for his role in the brawl that erupted immediately after his loss to Nurmagomedov.
-They backdated the suspension to October 2018, which means that he would have only been eligible to fight in April 2019 again.
+They backdated the suspension to October 2018, which means that he would have been eligible to fight in April 2019 again.

 The Irish superstar was also arrested after he brazenly attacked a charter bus that carried several rival fighters.
 Afterward, video footage of the altercation went viral.
 The clip showed how McGregor threw a steel dolly through the window of the coach.